Someone-here/neuralNetwork/README.md

 # neuralNetwork
-Custom implementation of aneural network
+Custom implementation of a neural network